mjec/hledger-lsp/server/README.md

 Enable workspace-aware parsing for features that need global context (running balances, completion, validation):

 - `workspace.enabled` (boolean, default: true): Enable workspace-aware parsing.
-When enabled, the server discovers all journal files in your workspace, builds an include graph, and identifies root files.
+When enabled, the server discovers all journal files in your workspace, builds an include graph, and identifies a single root file.
 This allows features to access workspace-wide state even when working with "leaf" files that don't include other files.
 - `workspace.eagerParsing` (boolean, default: true): Parse all discovered files eagerly on startup.
 If disabled, files are parsed on-demand.
-- `workspace.autoDetectRoots` (boolean, default: true): Automatically detect root files using heuristics (files with no parents, files that include many others).
-If disabled, only explicitly configured root files are used (see Configuration File Support below).
+- `workspace.autoDetectRoot` (boolean, default: true): Automatically detect the root file using heuristics (prefers files with no parents that include many others, with names like "main", "all", or "index").
+If disabled, only an explicitly configured root file is used (see Configuration File Support below).

 **Configuration File Support:**